 There is a brand new tower gracing Hong Kong’s skyline, and sitting majestically on the top 17 floors of this 490 m-tower (1,588ft) is the brand new Ritz-Carlton, Hong Kong.
 The International Commerce Centre (ICC), the world’s highest hotel, marks a comeback for the hotel company, which closed operations in its former location in Central in 2008.

 [Review continues after the jump]

-Being an ardent Star Wars fan, the first thing that came to my mind on visiting the Ritz-Carlton Hong Kong was Cloud City.
+Being an ardent Star Wars fan, the first thing that came to mind when visiting the Ritz-Carlton Hong Kong was Cloud City.
 Instead of the Millennium Falcon, I was zipped up to the Hotel’s lobby on the 103rd floor from the hotel’s lobby on the ICC Center’s ninth floor in an ear-popping 52 seconds.
 The Porte-cochère features the magnificent Hong Kong skyline as the backdrop, while a cool ocean of Palissandro blue marble stretches across the entire space and throughout the hotel.
 Anyone wanting to stay here will definitely need a head for heights.
 But what they get in return is pretty much a walk in the clouds, with breathtaking wall-to-ceiling views of the city.